christopher-david-smith/pysudoku/README.md

 `pysudoku` is a small Python3 package designed to solve Sudoku puzzles using a range of different techniques.
-If these techniques fail to solve the puzzle, we fall back to using a backtracking algorith.
+If these techniques fail to solve the puzzle, we fall back to using a backtracking algorithm.

 ### Quick Start